64nYm3d3/CheatSheet/Tools/Stuff I Wrote/Simple C shell.md

-A simple program written in C, opens a shell via execve, which is a linux system call, so linux only!
+A simple program written in C, opens a shell via execve, so linux only!

 ~~~
 #include <stdio.h>